GitJer/XiaomiMiaoMiaoCe/README.md

 1. MCU powers on
 2. After 100 ms, sets Display SHD_N high
+3. Send low pulse on RST_N for 110 microseconds
-3. Update #1: Full black clear.
+4. Update #1: Full black clear.
 This update turns on then off all black segments using special LUT values (see below for **Update Display Sequence**)
    - BUSY_N is low for about 3400 ms between after sending DRF
+5. Send low pulse on RST_N for 110 microseconds
-4. Update #2: Full white clear.
+6. Update #2: Full white clear.
 This update turns on then off all white segments using special LUT values (see below for **Update Display Sequence**)
    - BUSY_N is low for about 1950 ms between after sending DRF
+7. Send low pulse on RST_N for 110 microseconds
-5. Update #3: Set all black segments on (except the background segment).
+8. Update #3: Set all black segments on (except the background segment).
    - BUSY_N is low for about 1950 ms between after sending DRF
-6. Wait 100ms
+9. Wait 100ms
-7. During this 100ms the MCU reads temp from Sensor
+10. During this 100ms the MCU reads temp from Sensor
-8. Update #4: Set some black/white segments on/off (to show temp / humidity)
+11. Update #4: Set some black/white segments on/off (to show temp / humidity)
    - BUSY_N is low for about 1950 after DRF
-8. Sends final POWER_OFF command
+12. Sends final POWER_OFF command

 ### Update Display Sequence